List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-For a Kent Grand Plus RO Purifier of this age, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
-The cost of typical repairs would likely outweigh the policy benefits, and many policies have age restrictions.
+For a product that is 6-7 years old, third-party insurance from providers like Flipkart or Amazon is generally not worth the premium.
+The cost of coverage will likely outweigh the potential benefits, as most major components would be excluded due to age or pre-existing conditions.

 Pre-Purchase Inspection Checklist